-If a state Medicaid agency believes that a Medicaid PTP edit or MUE should be revised or eliminated for all states, it may request reconsideration of the edit by submitting the request and the rationale for the proposed change, including supporting documentation from the medical literature (if applicable), to NCCIPTPMUE@cms.hhs.gov.
-If the request is for reconsideration of an MUE, the state should propose an alternative value for the MUE.
-CCS will analyze the request and documentation and make a recommendation to CMS, which will make the final decision.
+If a state Medicaid agency believes that a Medicaid PTP edit or MUE should be revised or eliminated for all states, it may request reconsideration of the edit by submitting the request and the rationale for the proposed change, including the supporting documentation listed in Section 7.4.2 and/or support from the medical literature (if applicable), to the NCCI Contractor using the NCCI mailbox at: NCCIPTPMUE@cms.hhs.gov.
+If the request is for reconsideration of an MUE, the state is encouraged to propose an alternative value for the MUE.
+The NCCI Contractor will analyze the request and documentation and make a recommendation to CMS, which will make the final decision.